Anegundi: Prehistoric

-Anegundi mutt

-In Anegundi, there is a religious monastery called saraswati peetam, established by Kalahasthacharya.
-The mutt follows Advaitha sampradaya of shankaracharya.

 Rock art

 In Anegundi, there is a prehistoric settlement called Onake Kindi.
 The boulders have rock art, with some red and white markings depicting figures of humans and bulls.
 On another boulder, there is a circular diagram like a sun and moon with some symbolism.
 The rock paintings belonged to the Iron Age, dating back to 1500 BC; the faded circular painting is a very rare depiction of a megalithic style of burial, which includes a human body in the middle surrounded by a stone circle and burial goods.
 The site of megalithic dolmens is located up in the hills, locals call it Mourya Mane (mourya is short in the local language), about five to seven feet high sheet rock forms four walls, and another rock sheet used as a roof (Neolithic period).
 It is about 10 km away from Anegundi, the Neolithic dwellings in the Elu gudda hill range, from Benegal to Indaragi gudda.
 About 1.5 km from Anegundi, there are rock shelters and paintings, paintings found in the hill ranges called locally as Elu gudda Salu.